 - Recommendation from your major advisor

 - Good standing at the College, compliance with ethics policy, verification by Dean of students

-- Passing score in Illinois State Board of Education Test of Academic Proficiency (TAP) and ISBE Content Area Test or required score on ACT/SAT (ACT plus Writing composite score of 22 with combined Writing and English score of 19 or better; SAT combined score of 1030 or better with Writing score of 450 or better).
+- Passing score in Illinois State Board of Education Test of Academic Proficiency (TAP) and ISBE Content Area Test or required score on ACT/SAT (Test taken BEFORE September 1, 2015, ACT plus Writing composite score of 22 and combined Writing and English score of 19 or better, Test taken AFTER September 1, 2015, 22 composite score and minimum 16 on Writing; SAT combined score of 1030 or better with Writing score of 450 or better).

 - Transcript evaluation and review by Education Advisory Content Area liaison for strengths and weaknesses in content area and possible additional course recommendations

 - GPA of 2.75

 - Submission of Content Area Assessments Portfolio (see M.A.T.
 Handbook) in discipline-specific secondary or elementary broad fields to be evaluated and reviewed by Education Advisory Council content area liaison for strengths and weaknesses in content/certification area and possible additional course recommendations

 - On-site writing sample